 The cost of these revised agreements is being charged to expense and accrued using a present value method over the expected remaining terms of employment.
 The charge to expense for the amended agreements for 2002 was \$3.1 million.
 Currently, the plan is not funded.
 Subsequent to year-end, the Company and the executives amended the agreements to defer the retirement payment until the respective executives actually retire, no sooner than age 55.
-The Company expects to payout approximately \$3.1 million related to the change in control provisions per the employment agreements in 2003 and approximately \$1.3 million in 2004.
+The Company paid approximately \$1.8 million related to the change in control provisions per the employment agreements in 2002 and expects to pay out an additional approximately \$3.1 million and \$1.3 million under the agreements in 2003 and 2004, respectively.